dstockto/matthewtrask.github.io/about.md

 If you are in Atlanta, feel free to message me.
 Ill gladly meet you for a beer or coffee.

-If you are not in Atlanta, you can find me on Twitter, various Slack channels,
+If you are not in Atlanta, you can find me on Twitter, various Slack channels, Reddit, and Github

+#**Skills**